Luchixiang/EMDiffuse/README.md

 # EMDiffuse

-This repository contains the official Pytorch implementation of our paper: **EMDiffuse: A Diffusion-based Deep Learning Method Augmenting Ultrastructural Imaging and Volume Electron Microscopy**.
+This repository contains the official Pytorch implementation of our paper: **EMDiffuse: A Diffusion-based Deep Learning Method Augmenting Ultrastructural Imaging and Volume Electron Microscopy** accepted by [Nature Communications](https://www.nature.com/articles/s41467-024-49125-z).

 EMDiffuse offers a toolkit for applying diffusion models to electron microscopy (EM) images, designed to enhance ultrastructural imaging in EM and extend the capabilities of volume electron microscopy (vEM).
 We have tailored the diffusion model for EM applications, developing **EMDiffuse-n** for EM denoising, **EMDiffuse-r** for EM super-resolution, and **vEMDiffuse-i** and **vEMDiffuse-a** for generating isotropic resolution data from anisotropic volumes in vEM.